Gardens

 Lawn

-This luxurious lawn space is flanked by the iconic Holly Allee and a stunning border of exuberant spring bulbs, summer annuals and tropical foliage.
-It is the perfect garden setting for a variety of events.
+This luxurious lawn space, flanked by the iconic Holly Allee, bottlebrush buckeyes (Aesculus parviflora var. serotina), spring-blooming bulbs and a stunning, seasonally-rotating border display, is the perfect garden setting for a variety of events or a casual picnic.

 Glen